-Article 12: Teachers who are evaluated and do not accept the preliminary review results may submit a written appeal to the college Teacher Evaluation Committee; those who do not accept the re-review results may submit a written appeal to the university Teacher Evaluation Committee; those who do not accept the appeal results may submit a written appeal to the university Teacher Appeal Review Committee.
+Article 12: Faculty members who are evaluated and do not accept the preliminary review results may submit a written appeal to the college Faculty Evaluation Committee; those who do not accept the secondary review results may submit a written appeal to the University Faculty Evaluation Committee; those who do not accept the appeal results may submit a written appeal to the University Faculty Appeal Review Committee.

 Article 13: The evaluation of full-time professional technical personnel engaged in teaching is handled in accordance with the provisions of these Regulations.
 The evaluation of research personnel at all levels of each research center is handled by their affiliated first-level units in accordance with the provisions of these Regulations.
-For teachers who do not belong to a college, their evaluation methods, evaluation groups, and evaluation operations are handled by the Office of Academic Affairs in accordance with the college.
+For faculty members who do not belong to a college, their evaluation methods, evaluation groups, and evaluation operations are handled by the Office of Academic Affairs in accordance with the college.

-Article 14: If there are any matters not covered by these Regulations, they shall be handled in accordance with other relevant regulations of Yuntech.
+Article 14: If there are any matters not covered by these Regulations, they shall be handled in accordance with other relevant regulations of YunTech.

 Article 15: These Regulations are implemented after being approved by the university affairs meeting and submitted to the President for approval.
 The same applies to amendments.